Old Market House

 NEW LOCATION THIS YEAR ALL OCCASION BANQUET CENTER 111 Compass Point Drive St. Charles, MO, 63301 (RIGHT BEHIND THE HAMPTON INN at CAVE SPRING) Our speaker will be Jo Ann Trogdon, who writes nonfiction and practices law Jo ...

 Annual Family History Workshop

-Join us for our FAMILY HISTORY WORKSHOP DAY on "German Resources" taught by Baerbel Johnson from the Family History Library in Salt Lake City Presented by: St. Charles County Historical Society In cooperation with: St. Charles ...
+Join us for our FAMILY HISTORY WORKSHOP DAY on "DNA: What Is It All About and What Does It Mean For Me" taught by Pamela Johnson and Carol Whitton Presented by: St. Charles County Historical Society ...